 • I enjoy humor, laughter, and value goofiness in my life

-• I participate in a Karaoke League and love a good show tune
+• I have done a competitive Karaoke League and love a good show tune

 open space therapy chicago logo